ugurcany/steam-api/README.md

 ## DictionaryAPI

-Turkish <-> English Dictionary API.
+Java API for the bidirectional Turkish <-> English dictionary

 Translations are retrieved from the websites *Tureng* and *Zargan*.